Meet Luke Littler – the 16-year-old darts prodigy lighting up the World Championship

 Favourite to progress

-Next up for the darts prodigy is a second-round clash at Alexandra Palace on Thursday night against 53-year-old Andrew Gilding, from Ipswich.
+Next up for the darts prodigy is a third-round clash at Alexandra Palace on Wednesday night against Matt Campbell from Canada.

-Gilding won the Cazoo UK Open in Minehead earlier this year when he beat Michael van Gerwen 11–10 in a last-leg decider and is currently 20th in the PDC rankings, but despite Gilding’s obvious experience advantage, Littler is 1-4 favourite to progress through to the third round.
+Campbell had lost in the first round during each his four World Championship appearances heading into this year but finally broke that duck with a hard-fought 3-2 over Lourence Ilagan, having watched a two-set lead slip away before regaining his composure to take the decider.

+Things then got even better for the Canadian as he impressed with a 96.28 average to deservedly down 13th seed James Wade in the second round for arguably the biggest win of his career.
+However, the bookies don’t think his run will continue in north London, with Littler the 1-3 favourite to progress through to the fourth round.

 Join our commenting forum